Shwabbaa/cryptopack-docs/docs/source/resourcepack/items.rst

 Food
 ============
-Due to the new model system, only some food items are supported for custom models.
+The 1.21.4 model system allows greater definitions of supported items.
+All items that are edible by holding right click are accepted.

-Main Food Items:
+Old Main Food Items:

 * Steak